Vicente San Bruno

-Vicente San Bruno Rovira (died April 12, 1817) was a Spanish military officer, infamous for his cruelty during the Chilean War of Independence.
+Vicente San Bruno Rovira (died April 12, 1817) was a Spanish military officer, who fought in the Chilean War of Independence.

 Military career

 Vicente San Bruno was born in Aragon, and in his youth he took minor order in a Franciscan convent.
 In 1808, San Bruno left the convent and joined the Spanish army as a soldier at the time of the French invasions.
 He fought bravely during the Peninsular War and won a promotion to officer.
 On December 25, 1813, he set sail for Peru under the command of Rafael Maroto as a captain in the Queen's Talavera Regiment.
 They disembarked at Callao on April 24, 1814, to support Viceroy José Fernando de Abascal y Sousa, who had been working arduously to maintain his viceroyalty and the bordering territories under Spanish control.
 Maroto and his troops, which included San Bruno, were placed under the orders of Brigadier Mariano Osorio and sent to Chile, which had risen in rebellion after the French invasion of Spain.